 Evaluation

-The Evaluation Committee was made up of the representatives of Partners, representatives from Latvian civil society and winners from last year.
+The Evaluation Committee was made up of representatives from Partners, representatives from Latvian civil society, and winners from last year.

 Kristīne Zonberga, Director of the Civic Alliance - Latvia